Football Foundation PlayZones Programme

 How many PlayZones will we deliver?

-We aim to deliver 330 PlayZones by 2025 by investing in priority communities with the greatest need, phased in over the next 3 years.
+We aim to deliver over 240 PlayZones by 2025 by investing in priority communities with the greatest need, phased in over the next 3 years.

 The programme is portfolio based, so we’re looking for multiple sites within each application.
 We’re open to the number of individual sites within your portfolio and encourage you to be ambitious and maximise this investment opportunity.